NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/chipseqProc/lab-chipseq-processing.rst

 * ``-q 0.01``: q value (false discovery rate, FDR) cutoff for reporting peaks; this is recommended over reporting raw (un-adjusted) p values.

-Let's run ``MACS2`` now. ``MACS2`` prints messages as it progresses through different stages of the process.
+Let's run ``MACS`` now. ``MACS`` prints messages as it progresses through different stages of the process.
 This step may take more than 10 minutes.

 .. code-block:: bash